 The night sky over Grand Canyon reveals a cascade of luminous stars and planets.
 These ancient constellations have shaped the arts, sciences, and ideas across the millennia.
 The night sky is inspiring.
 It is primordial.
 It is also imperiled.

 Grand Canyon National Park is one of the last places in the United States where one can experience a star-filled night sky.
 One-third of the world's population - including 80% of Americans - can no longer see the Milky Way due to artificial light pollution.

-Grand Canyon has some of the best night skies on the planet.
-We're working to become a "Dark Sky Park" to keep it that way.
+Grand Canyon has some of the most pristine night skies on the planet.
+We're working to keep it that way.

-Members of American Indian tribes are working with the park to create a heritage area to share their art and culture.
+Members of American Indian tribes are working with the park to celebrate the tribal heritage of Grand Canyon.

-More than 350 miles of historic trails lead into the canyon.
-Each year, crews restore popular trails to keep them welcoming and safe.
+More than 400 miles of historic backcountry trails lead into the canyon.
+We want to ensure that they remain welcoming and accessible.